How Do You Make Coke From Coal

 Q: What are the environmental impacts of coke production?

 A: Coke production can have significant environmental impacts, including air and water pollution, greenhouse gas emissions, and solid waste generation.
-Air pollution is primarily caused by the release of pollutants such as sulfur dioxide, nitrogen oxides, and particulate matter.
-Water pollution can result from the discharge of contaminated wastewater.
+On the flip side, air pollution is primarily caused by the release of pollutants such as sulfur dioxide, nitrogen oxides, and particulate matter.
+Because of that, water pollution can result from the discharge of contaminated wastewater.
 Greenhouse gas emissions are mainly due to the combustion of fossil fuels and the release of methane.
 Solid waste includes ash and sludge from the coking process.

 Q: How is coke production regulated?